 - 1. Not all combinations are valid.
-The available device part numbers are listed in Configuration Summary. - 2.
+The available device part numbers are listed in configuration Summary. - 2.
 Variant B is available only for Flash memory density of 64 KB, 32 KB, and 16 KB. - 3.
-Devices in the WLCSP45 package include a factory programmed bootloader.
+Devices in the WLCSP45 package include a factory programmed Boot Loader.
 Contact your local Microchip sales office for additional information. - 4.
-Devices in the WLCSP27 package include a factory programmed bootloader.
-For additional information, refer to the MPLAB Harmony v3 Bootloader documentation. - 5.
-AEC-Q100 grading is only available for variant B. - 6.
-Contact a local Microchip sales office for additional information about PDID functionality.
-The PDID functionality is only available for device variant B.
+Devices in the WLCSP27 package include a factory programmed Boot Loader.
+For additional information, refer to the MPLAB Harmony v3 Boot Loader documentation. - 5.
+AEC-Q100 grading is only available for Variant B.